-The juvenile justice system is different from the criminal justice system.
-Read on to learn the basics of juvenile court (also called young offender's court), juvenile cases, and the juvenile court procedures.
+The juvenile justice system is separate from the criminal justice system.
+Read on to learn some basics on crime and punishment for minors.

 To be eligible for juvenile court, a young person must be a considered a "juvenile" under state law.
-In most states, the maximum age for using juvenile court is 18.
-In a few states the age is 16 or 17, and in one (Wyoming) the maximum age is set at 19.
+In most states, the maximum age for juvenile court is 17.

-Most states regard children 14 and older as capable of forming criminal intent, so the majority of cases involving young people from 14 to 18 years of age are adjudicated in juvenile court.
+Most states regard children 14 and older as capable of forming criminal intent, so the majority of cases involving young people from 14 to 17 years of age are adjudicated in juvenile court.
 In certain circumstances, a juvenile can be tried in adult criminal court.
-(To learn more about trying juveniles in adult criminal court, see When Juveniles Are Tried in Adult Criminal Court.)

 Not all cases heard in juvenile court are delinquency cases (those involving the commission of a crime).
 There are two other types of cases: dependency cases and status offenses.
 Different procedures typically apply to all three types of juvenile court cases.

 Juvenile delinquency cases.
-These cases involve minors who have committed crimes -- meaning that if the crime had been committed by an adult, the matter would be tried in regular criminal court.
+These cases involve minors who have allegedly committed crimes—meaning that if the crime had been committed by an adult, the matter would have been tried in regular criminal court.
 But the procedures in juvenile court differ significantly from those in adult criminal court.
-(To learn more about procedures in juvenile delinquency cases, see Juvenile Delinquency: What Happens in a Juvenile Case?)

 Juvenile dependency cases.
-Cases involving minors who are abused or neglected by their parents or guardians -- called "juvenile dependency" cases -- are also heard in juvenile court.
-In a juvenile dependency case, the judge will ultimately decide whether or not a minor should be removed from a problematic home environment.
+Cases involving minors who are abused or neglected by their parents or guardians—called "juvenile dependency" cases—are also heard in juvenile court.
+In a juvenile dependency case, the judge will ultimately decide whether a minor should be removed from a problematic home environment.

 Cases involving status offenses.
-A status offense is a violation that only applies to minors.
-Examples include truancy (skipping school), curfew violations, running away, and underage drinking.
-(To learn more about status offenses, see Juvenile Law: Status Offenses.)
+A status offense is a violation that applies only to minors.
+Examples include truancy (skipping school), curfew violations, running away, and, in some cases, underage drinking.

 Roughly half of all juvenile arrests are made for theft, simple assault, drug abuse, disorderly conduct, and curfew violations, according to the federal Office of Juvenile Justice and Delinquency Prevention.
 In an average year, only about 3% of cases heard in juvenile court involved violent offenses like robbery, rape, murder, and aggravated assault.

 Juvenile courts have a broad range of sentencing options (usually called "disposition orders") if they find that a juvenile is delinquent.
-Courts can confine the juvenile in a variety of ways -- from sending the minor to a traditional juvenile detention facility to placing the juvenile under house arrest.
-More importantly, juvenile courts can order a whole range of punishments that do not involve confinement -- including counseling, curfews, and probation.
-(To learn more about possible dispositions in juvenile court cases, see Juvenile Court Sentencing Options.)
+Courts can confine the juvenile in a variety of ways—from sending the minor to a traditional juvenile detention facility to placing the juvenile under house arrest.
+More importantly, juvenile courts can order a whole range of punishments that do not involve confinement—including counseling, curfews, and probation.